24th February: Today in Christian History

-Pope Gregory XIII issues his famous bull Inter gravissimas which decrees our present Gregorian calendar.
+On this day in Christian History, Pope Gregory XIII issued his famous bull Inter gravissimas which decreed our present Gregorian calendar.

-Viscount Dungannon moves a resolution condemning prayer meetings in the theatres of Southern England where revival services are booming.
+On this day in Christian History, Viscount Dungannon moved a resolution condemning prayer meetings in the theatres of Southern England where revival services were booming.

-A longstanding edict against Christianity is revoked in Japan.
+On this day in Christian History, a longstanding edict against Christianity was revoked in Japan.

-Death at Longmeadow, Massachusetts, of Samuel Wolcott, a Congregational clergyman and author of numerous hymns, among them “Christ for the World We Sing.”
+On this day in Christian History, Samuel Wolcott died at Longmeadow, Massachusetts.
+In his lifetime, he was a Congregational clergyman and author of numerous hymns, among them “Christ for the World We Sing.”

 Death in Topeka, Kansas, of pastor Charles Monroe Sheldon, author of the popular Christian novel In His Steps, from which we get the phrase “What Would Jesus Do?”